Capture of USS Chesapeake: Chesapeake is taken

-The engagement had lasted just ten minutes according to Shannons log, or eleven minutes by Lieutenant Wallis' watch.
+The engagement had lasted ten minutes according to Shannons log, or eleven minutes by Lieutenant Wallis's watch.
 Broke more modestly claimed fifteen minutes in his official despatch.
-Shannon had lost 23 men killed, and had 56 wounded.
-Chesapeake had about 48 killed, including four lieutenants, the master and many other of her officers, and 99 wounded.
-Shannon had been hit by a total of 158 projectiles, Chesapeake by 362 (these figures include grapeshot).
-In the time the batteries of both ships were firing, the Americans had been exposed to 44 roundshot, whilst the British had received 10 or 11 in reply (these are figures for shot which would have produced casualties or material damage; some of Chesapeakes shot was fired low, bouncing off Shannons side at waterline level).
+Shannon lost 23 men killed and 56 wounded.
+Chesapeake had about 48 killed, including four lieutenants, the master and many other officers, and 99 wounded.
+Shannon had been hit by 158 projectiles, Chesapeake by 362, including grapeshot.
+In the time the batteries of both ships were firing, the Americans had been exposed to 44 roundshot, while the British had received 10 or 11 in reply.
+Some of Chesapeakes shot was fired low, bouncing off Shannons side at the waterline.
 Even before being boarded, Chesapeake had lost the gunnery duel by a considerable margin.
+The rapidity of the result became central to later assessments: a frigate that had left Boston amid public expectation of victory had been disabled, boarded and captured in roughly a quarter of an hour.

 A large cask of un-slaked lime was found open on Chesapeakes forecastle, and another bag of lime was discovered in the fore-top.
-Some British sailors alleged the intention was to throw handfuls into the eyes of Shannons men in an unfair and dishonourable manner as they attempted to board, though that was never done by Chesapeakes crew.
-Albert Gleaves, historian and biographer of Lawrence, called the allegation "absurd," noting, "Lime is always carried in ship's stores as a disinfectant, and the fact that it was left on the deck after the ship was cleared for action was probably due to the neglect of a junior, or petty, officer."
-Gleaves, who was a decorated officer of the United States Navy, ignored the presence of a bag of lime at the top of the foremast.
-Martin Bibbings wrote "The presence of the lime was never fully explained by the American prisoners.
-Quicklime had been used up to the middle ages to blind opponents."
+Some British sailors alleged that the intention was to throw handfuls into the eyes of Shannons men as they attempted to board, though this was never done by Chesapeakes crew.
+Albert Gleaves, historian and biographer of Lawrence, called the allegation "absurd", noting that lime was carried in ships' stores as a disinfectant and could have been left on deck by neglect.
+Martin Bibbings later wrote that the presence of the lime was never fully explained by the American prisoners.